Gluten-Free Cold Italian Pasta Salad – Low-Calorie

-Normally my family doesn’t eat gluten free.
-No one in my family has a gluten allergy, but sometimes I still find awesome gluten free products.
 I came across the Banza products a few months ago, and I love them.
-Their products are more than just gluten free.
-They are higher in protein and fiber than the average pasta.
-Their pastas are made using chickpeas, which is what makes them gluten free.
-I used their rotini pasta to make my cold Italian pasta.
+Their products are more than just gluten-free, they are higher in protein and fiber than the average pasta.
+The Banza brand makes pastas using chickpeas, which is what makes them gluten-free.
+I use their rotini pasta to make my cold Italian pasta.

 One of my all-time favorite pasta dishes is Italian pasta.
 It makes a great side dish and goes beautifully with many meals.
 It’s popular in the summer time because it’s often served at outdoor gatherings like BBQ’s or picnics.
 It’s light and refreshing, and it’s served cold.
 So it can be kept in the fridge, or in a cooler, until it’s ready to be served.